-The following list of standard planning assumptions allow for deviation from the plan if certain assumptions or conditions prove not to be true during operations.
+The following list of standard planning assumptions allows for deviation from the plan if certain assumptions or conditions prove not to be true during operations.

 - The school community will continue to be exposed and subject to hazards and incidents described in the Hazard Analysis Summary, as well as lesser hazards and others that may develop in the future. - A major disaster could occur at any time and at any place.
-In many cases, dissemination of warning to the public and implementation of increased readiness measures may be possible; however, some emergency situations occur with little or no warning. - A single site incident (e.g., fire, gas main breakage) could occur at any time without warning and the employees of the school affected cannot wait for direction from local emergency response agencies.
-Action is required immediately to save lives and protect school property. - Following a major or catastrophic incident, the school may have to rely on its own resources to be self-sustaining for up to 72 hours. - There may be a number of injuries of varying degrees of seriousness to faculty, staff, and/or students.
-Rapid and appropriate response will reduce the number and severity of injuries. - Outside assistance from local fire, law enforcement and emergency managers will be available in most serious incidents.
-Because it takes time to request and dispatch external assistance, it is essential for the school to be prepared to carry out the initial incident response until responders arrive at the incident scene. - Proper prevention and mitigation actions, such as creating a positive school environment and conducting fire and safety inspections, will prevent or reduce incident-related losses. - Maintaining the School EOP and providing frequent opportunities for stakeholders (staff, students, parents, emergency responders, etc.) to exercise the plan through live drills and table-top exercises can improve the school's readiness to respond to incidents.
+In many cases, dissemination of warning to the public and implementation of increased readiness measures may be possible; however, some emergency situations occur with little or no warning. - A single site incident (e.g., fire, gas main breakage) could occur at any time without warning and the employees of the District affected cannot wait for direction from local emergency response agencies.
+Action is required immediately to save lives and protect District property. - Following a major or catastrophic incident, the District may have to rely on its own resources to be self-sustaining for up to 72 hours. - There may be a number of injuries of varying degrees of seriousness to faculty, staff, and/or students.
+Rapid and appropriate responses will reduce the number and severity of injuries. - Outside assistance from local fire, law enforcement and emergency managers will be available in most serious incidents.
+Because it takes time to request and dispatch external assistance, it is essential for the District to be prepared to carry out the initial incident response until responders arrive at the incident scene. - Proper prevention and mitigation actions, such as creating a positive District environment and conducting fire and safety inspections, will prevent or reduce incident-related losses. - This Emergency Operations Plan (EOP) addresses La Belle Aire Elementary planned response to extraordinary emergency situations associated with all hazards including natural disasters, technological emergencies and biological incidents.
+EOP and providing frequent opportunities for stakeholders (staff, students, parents, emergency responders, etc.) to exercise the plan through live drills and table-top exercises can improve the District's readiness to respond to incidents.